Peace and Conflict Studies (PACS)

 - Builds upon Messiah College’s Anabaptist, Pietist, and Wesleyan traditions yet includes other Christian perspectives both ancient and contemporary

-- Focuses on peace-making and nonviolent conflict resolution in eight areas: religious, theological, intra-personal, socio-economic, environmental, institutional, cultural and political.
+- Focuses on peace-making and nonviolent conflict resolution in nine areas: religious, theological, intra-personal, social, economic, environmental, institutional, cultural and political.

-- Inter-disciplinary in nature, drawing upon the “core” disciplines of Biblical and Religious Studies, History and Sociology and Criminal Justice.
+- Inter-disciplinary in nature, drawing upon the “core” disciplines of Biblical and Religious Studies, History and Sociology/Anthropology and Criminal Justice.

 - Knowledge is developed through courses in international relations, social change, justice, history of peace, and issues of war and peace in the Bible and Christian tradition